Full Circle (1977 film): Filming

 Filming of Full Circle took place in London over a period of seven weeks between November and December 1976 on a budget of CA$1.1 million.
 The production was reportedly rushed, as the film had to be finished before the end of the tax year of its Canadian production company.
 Because of this, the screenplay, location scouting, and casting had to be completed within a three-week period.
-Actress Mia Farrow shot the film while simultaneously performing in a stage production of Ivanov by the Royal Shakespeare Company.
+Actress Mia Farrow shot the film while simultaneously performing in a stage production by the Royal Shakespeare Company of Ivanov.

 Director Richard Loncraine stated that the shoot was at times tense, and noted that Farrow, whom he described as "an eccentric" but "well-mannered woman," disappeared for two days after suffering a nervous breakdown, which temporarily halted the production.
 At the time, Farrow had conflicting feelings about appearing in another horror film after Rosemary's Baby (1968), and had intended to approach the material as though it revolved around a woman's psychological breakdown, rather than an outright supernatural horror narrative.

 The film's interior sequences were shot in a home in South Kensington, while the home's exterior was filmed using a different house elsewhere in London.

 Post-production

-The original cut of the film as it was shown at the 1977 Marché du Film was approximately six minutes longer than the final theatrical cut, and featured several alternate sequences.
-One of the most notable differences was the fate of Magnus: In the original cut, his character is not killed while breaking into Julia's home, and instead leaves the house angrily before departing to a social club.
+The original cut of the film as it was shown at the 1977 Marché du Film was approximately six minutes longer than the final theatrical cut, and featured several differing sequences.
+One of the most notable differences was the fate of Magnus: in the original cut, his character is not killed while breaking into Julia's home, and instead leaves the house angrily before departing to a social club.
 The film was recut in April 1978 after its screening at the Marché du Film to remediate what the producers felt were pacing issues that made it less "marketable".

 Music

-Composer Colin Towns's musical score for the film was written and recorded prior to the film ever being shot, and was composed based upon the screenplay alone.
+Composer Colin Towns's musical score for the film was written and recorded prior to the film being shot, and was composed based upon the screenplay alone.
 Towns's score received a vinyl LP release through Thorn EMI, and was included as a compact disc on the 2023 limited edition Blu-ray released by Imprint Films.